-Students must complete forty-eight units of approved GE Courses, distributed as detailed below.
-After a Section on general criteria (3.1), each part of this Section of the policy details distribution as well as course content and instruction criteria specific to each Area and Subarea.
-Courses certified as GE
+Students must complete forty-three units of approved GE Courses, distributed as detailed below.
+After a Section on general criteria (3.1), each part of this Section of the policy details distribution as well as course content and instruction criteria specific to each Subject Area.

-Courses must meet two sets of criteria: the general criteria for what constitutes a GE Course, and the specific criteria for the Area or Subarea in which they are being certified.
+Courses certified as GE must meet two sets of criteria: the general criteria for what constitutes a GE Course, and the specific criteria for the Subject Area in which they are being certified.